 Industry accounts for the majority of wood and wood-waste fuel consumption in the United States.
 The largest industrial users are wood products and paper manufacturers.
 They use lumber mill and paper mill waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity they purchase to operate their facilities.
 In 2022, the industrial sector accounted for about 61% of total U.S. consumption of wood and wood waste.
-Wood and wood waste also accounted for about 5.6% of industrial end-use energy consumption and 4.5% of total industrial energy consumption.1
+Wood and wood waste also accounted for about 5.2% of industrial end-use energy consumption and 4.2% of total industrial energy consumption.2

 The residential sector is the second-largest user of wood for energy in United States.
 Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves.
-In 2019, wood energy accounted for 4.4% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
-In 2015, about 12.5 million, or 11% of all U.S households, used wood as an energy source, mostly for space heating, and 3.5 million of those households, mainly in rural areas, used wood as the main heating fuel.
+In 2021, wood energy accounted for about 4.0% of residential sector end-use energy consumption and 2.2% of total residential energy consumption.
+In 2020, 8.9% of all U.S households (about 11 million) used wood for energy (mostly for space heating).
+About 2.2 million households used wood as the main space heating fuel.3

 In the electric power sector, there are several power plants that burn mostly wood to generate electricity, and there are some coal-burning power plants that burn wood chips with coal to reduce sulfur dioxide emissions.
 Most of the commercial sector's use of wood is for heating.

-- Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2019 were
+- Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2021 were:

 - Electric power200 TBtu10%